The Office of Community Engagement employs more than 100 student employees in a variety of roles to assist in bettering your college experience.

 Here are some of the roles you can apply for:

 During office hours the Office Assistant (OA) will act as the main administrative assistant for the Office of Community Engagement.
 This includes answering the main phone line, returning calls, retrieving voicemail, taking messages, welcoming guests to the office, and informing OCE staff of visitors there to see them.
 Additional office duties may include the following: copying, filing, picking up and delivering mail, distribution of keys, logging use of the Community Kitchen, supporting the coordination of programs/processes, creating flyers/posters, updating bulletin boards in CCN, and other office-related duties as assigned by professional staff.

-These two positions will be posted, as available, through the Career Development Center and JobScore.
+This position will be posted, as available, through the Career Development Center and JobScore.

 Resident Assistants (RAs) are paraprofessional staff members of the Office of Community Engagement, reporting directly to the designated Residence Coordinator (RC) for their hall or area.
 RAs are full-time students enrolled at Purchase College and employed to work as part of a team within the office to provide assistance, guidance, support, and direction to the residents in their area.
 In turn, RAs are also responsible for communicating about the community climate back to the RC.
 This includes but is not limited to, welfare concerns, violations of student code of conduct or any housing policy, facilities concerns, and anything else that could have the potential to effect the community.